 - Aggression or irritability, including physical or verbal assaults on others

 Participating in an interview like this can be difficult, as parents might be accustomed to “covering up” for their teens and protecting them from the consequences of their actions.
 Being honest, however, is the best way to ensure that a teen has access to the right kind of help.
 Parents might be able to provide the piece of the puzzle experts need in order to provide an accurate diagnosis.

 As mentioned, some people with APD are too dangerous for parents to approach on their own.
 They don’t see their behaviors as unusual, and they might respond with anger or defiance when the people they love suggest that they should change their ways or do something different.
 Just talking to them about the issue is unlikely to change their minds.
 It’s only likely to make them strike out with anger or manipulation.
 An expert really is needed in order to help the family make a plan to help the person.
 Some families simply find a treatment program that might help, and they hire an expert to escort the person to care.
 Other families hold a structured conversation in which they outline the treatment options for the disorder, and ask the person to enter care or submit to a series of harsh consequences.
 Either method can be painful, but both might help the person to enter treatment before something terrible happens.

-If you need this help for your adolescent boy, please see our admissions page to find out how the process works.
+If you need this help for your adolescent teen, please see our admissions page to find out how the process works.
 We can also help you find a professional to transport your child to our care, and we can answer any treatment questions you might have.

 Bipolar Disorder and Addiction

 The Ups and Downs of Co-Occurring Illnesses